 - 1. Connect the power cord to the ac power adapter. - 2.
-Connect the ac power adapter to one of the USB-C connector of the computer. - 3.
+Connect the ac power adapter to the power connector of the computer. - 3.
 Connect the power cord to an electrical outlet.

 Tips on using the ac power adapter

 - When the ac power adapter is not in use, disconnect it from the electrical outlet. - Do not bind the power cord tightly around the ac power adapter transformer pack when it is connected to the transformer.